Here's where to find fireworks around the New Orleans metro area.

 Thursday, July 4 at 5 p.m.

-North Shore marching group the Mande Milkshakers kicks off its second annual Mande Independence Day Parade starting at 5 p.m. in scenic Old Mandeville on July 4.
-Spectators are encouraged to cheer on the Grand Marshall, local veterans, scout troops, and various organizations as they join the Mande Milkshakers on their patriotic walk.
-The parade will feature patriotic throws from the assorted groups.
-A free parade after party with performances, a pageant, prizes and food vendors will be held at the Mandeville Trailhead from 6 p.m. to 9 p.m.
+North Shore marching group the Mande Milkshakers kicks off its annual Mande Independence Day Parade starting at 5 p.m. along the Mandeville Lakefront.
+Spectators are encouraged to dress in patriotic flair for the patriotic parade.
+A parade after party with live music and food vendors will be held at the Mandeville Trailhead from 6 p.m. to 9 p.m.

 Madisonville's Old Fashioned 4th of July